Sparse Additive Gaussian Process Regression: Simulation Study

 We choose this metric to jointly evaluate a family of intervals in terms of precision (i.e. the width of the intervals) and accuracy (i.e., the coverage of the true value).
-Notably, low score values are a sign of good performance.
+Notably, low values of the score indicate good performance.